meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/eval/README.md

 # Llama Text2SQL Evaluation

-We have updated and simplified the original eval scripts from the BIRD [repo](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird) to 3 simple steps for Llama 3 & 4 models hosted via Meta's [Llama API](https://llama.developer.meta.com) or [Together.ai](https://together.ai), as well as the fine-tuned Llama 3.1 model.
+We have updated and simplified the original eval scripts from the BIRD [repo](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird) to 3 simple steps for Llama 3 & 4 models hosted via Meta's [Llama API](https://llama.developer.meta.com), as well as the Llama 3.1 on Hugging Face and its fine-tuned models.

 ## Evaluation Results